TRUSAMIDE

 Do not put the eye drops into your eye(s) while you are wearing soft contact lenses.

-The preservative in TRUSAMIDE (benzalkonium chloride) may be deposited in soft contact lenses and may change the colour of contact lenses.
-You can put your soft contact lenses back into your eyes at least 15 minutes after you have used TRUSAMIDE.
+The preservative (benzalkonium chloride) in TRUSAMIDE may be deposited in soft contact lenses and may change the colour of contact lenses.
+You can put your soft contact lenses back into your eyes at least 15minutes after you have used TRUSAMIDE.

 If you are not sure whether you should start using TRUSAMIDE, talk to your doctor.